allysonsilva/estudos/C#/Estudos C#.md

 #### The `as` operator

-The `as` operator performs a downcast that evaluates to `null` (rather than throwing an exception) if the downcast fails.
+The `as` operator performs a downcast that evaluates to `null`(rather than throwing an exception) if the downcast fails.

+- O operador `as` avalia se é seguro realizar um *downcast*, não lança uma excessão se a conversar não for bem sucedida, em vez disso, é avaliado como `null`.
+- Útil quando quiser testar o resultado da conversão `x != null`.

 ```csharp
 Asset a = new Asset();